ros-navigation/navigation2/doc/BUILD.md

 The `initial_ros_setup.sh` script downloads four ROS workspaces and then builds them in the correct order.
 The four workspaces are:

- * **ROS2 release** - This is the latest ROS2 release as defined by the repos file found [here](https://github.com/ros2/ros2/)
+ * **ROS 2 release** - This is the latest ROS 2 release as defined by the repos file found [here](https://github.com/ros2/ros2/)

- * **ROS2 dependencies** - This is a set of ROS2 packages that aren't included in the ROS2 release yet.
+ * **ROS 2 dependencies** - This is a set of ROS 2 packages that aren't included in the ROS 2 release yet.
 However, you need them to be able to build Navigation2.
-This also includes packages that are part of the ROS2 or Navigation2 uses a different version.
+This also includes packages that are part of the ROS 2 or Navigation2 uses a different version.

  * **Navigation2** - This repository.